integreat-io/integreat/README.md

 the ident with this id is loaded, otherwise a `withToken` is used to load the ident with the specified token.
 If no ident is found, the original ident is kept.

+> [!NOTE]
+> You may now alternatively set `identConfig.completeIdent` to `true` to have
+> Integreat complete idents on dispatch and from the authentication callback
+> used on incoming actions.

 ### Writing middleware